-We’ve scoured the internet and assembled a short list of the best bean to cup coffee machines for home use in the table below.
+We’ve scoured the internet and assembled a short list of the best bean-to-cup coffee machines for home use in the table below.

 Best Bean to Cup Coffee Machines for Home Use Comparison Table